World Autism Awareness Day takes place every year on the 2nd of April and is a designated United Nations Day of Observance.

 On December 18th 2007, The United Nations General Assembly unanimously declared April 2nd as World Autism Awareness Day, to highlight the need to help improve the quality of life of those with Autism so that they can lead full and meaningful lives as an integral part of society.

-This year, the theme of Autism Awareness Day is ‘Inclusive Quality Education for All’
+This year, the theme of Autism Awareness Day is ‘Transformation: Toward a Neuro-Inclusive World for All’

 What can you do to celebrate World Autism Awareness Day?

 - Speak to the Autistic people in your life, find out how they would like to mark the day.

 - Promote understanding and acceptance of the Autistic community within your friend and family circles.

 - Learn more by reading a book or watching a video relating to Autism or Autistic people’s experiences.